anonymous-k1wi/Kiwi-K-Mixer/README.md

 &nbsp;

 If `Has servo` was selected, the following page will include a prompt for the servo transmitter input and the center position of the servo (used for safety switch).
 The servo center position defaults to a value of 0, corresponding to the mid point on the servo.
 The values of the center position are limited between -100 and 100, corresponding to the mix output.
 For the setup menu, values are limited to steps of 5 to reduce scrolling time.
-If additional precision is needed, the servo disarm position can be later changed in the Kiwi-K Mixer editing menu.
+If additional precision is needed, the servo disarm position can be later changed in steps of 1 in the Kiwi-K Mixer editing menu.

+&nbsp;

+If either `Has motor` or `Has servo` was selected, the user is required to provide a safety switch input (arming).
+The purpose of the switch is to add an additional safety system to protect the user from potential unintentional movement of the robot.
+This safety switch immediately overides the weapon motor and servo channels to -100 and the "servo disarm" value, respectively.
+The input on this page is limited to switches on the transmitter, and saves the "disarmed" position of the switch (no movement).

+**The safety switch is not a substitue for a physical weapon lock that prevents movement of spinning parts.
+A proper weapon lock and test box should always be used with working with kinetic energy weapons.
+You are responsible for your own safety and the safety of those around you.**

+&nbsp;

+The next page prompts the user to input the forward/backward (straightline) and left/right (turning) transmitter inputs.
+If neither `Has motor` or `Has servo` was selected, those pages will be skipped.

+&nbsp;

+The final page provides an "Exit" button for the setup, which will display a prompt to either save and exit or exit without saving.

 ## Editting an Existing Model